jonathangaldino/jonathangaldino/README.md

 # Hi there 👋 I'm Jonathan

 - 🔭 I am a Software Engineer @ Voltz Motors.
-- 🌱 I'm learning a lot about many topics at the moment :)
+- 🌱 Currently learning about Software Architectures and System Design.
 - ⚡ 3 facts about me:
-  - I'm always learning new things
+  - I like learning new things
-  - Doing tech/programming stuffs and see them working all together really motivates me
+  - Doing tech/programming stuffs and see them solving problems really motivates me
   - I work mostly in the backend, but I know how to handle things in the mobile and frontend as well

 ## :rocket: Skills & Tech